-For each package, the RPM file describes which packages are required to be installed.
-These dependencies are stored in so-called tags (type-value pairs) in the RPM header.
-Each tag with the type RPMTAG_REQUIRENAME specifies the name of a dependency.5 Extracting dependency information from RPM files is straightforward with the functionality provided by the RPM Library (rpmlib) [3].
+pendency information from RPM files is straightforward with the functionality provided by the RPM Library (rpmlib) [3].
 For our experiments Josh Bressers of the Red Hat Security Response Team generously provided us with a list of dependencies.

 We represent the dependency and vulnerability data as follows.
-If there are n packages in all, dependency data is represented by an $n \times n$ matrix $M = \langle m{ik} \rangle$, where
+If there are n packages in all, dependency data is represented by an $n \times n$ matrix $M = \langle m{jk} \rangle$, where